 ABCPS is represented by Mrs. Cindy Larose, ACIS.
-Mrs. Larose has more than 13 years' experience in the corporate secretarial field and is an Associate of the Institute of Chartered Secretaries and Administrators (ICSA).
-She is also a member of the MIoD.
+Mrs. Larose has more than 13 years' experience in the corporate secretarial field and is an Associate of The Chartered Governance Institute UK & Ireland (formerly known as the Institute of Chartered Secretaries and Administrators (ICSA).
+She is also a member of the MIOD.